 - Surrounding landscape and neighbours.
 Another key constraint is the interaction between the Bord na Móna sites and the surrounding landscape.
 Care has to be taken that no active rehabilitation management is carried out that could negatively and knowingly impact on surrounding land.
 This includes any hydrological management on neighbouring farmland.
 It is anticipated that the work proposed here (blocking drains and re-wetting cutaway peatlands) will not have any flooding impacts on adjacent land. - Archaeology.
 The discovery of monuments or archaeological objects during peatland rehabilitation may potentially constrain the rehabilitation measures proposed for a particular area.
-If this occurs, rehabilitation measures will be reviewed and adapted.
-An archaeological impact assessment of the proposed rehabilitation at Derrycashel is being carried out (Appendix IX).
-Rehabilitation in any archaeological zones will be avoided or minimised (drain blocks located to avoid damage to any archaeological features) (Figure 8.5). - Public Rights of Way.
+While the rehabilitation will optimise hydrological conditions for the protection of exposed archaeological structures, their retention in situ and preservation into the future, any new archaeology may require rehabilitation measures will be reviewed and adapted.
+An Archaeological Impact Assessment (Appendix XII) was carried out to mitigate against any impact on found archaeology at Derrycashel Bog.
+The proposed rehabilitation will have no impact on any known archaeological material in the application area or the vicinity.
+Should any previously unknown archaeological material be uncovered during the rehabilitation works, it should be avoided and reported to Bord na Móna Archaeological Liaison Officer and the National Museum of Ireland. - Public Rights of Way.
 Where a public right of way or similar burden exists on Bord na Móna property, consideration will be given to ensuring that this remain intact where possible.
 In some instances, depending upon previous land uses and management, alternative solutions may be required.
-These will be explored in consultation with local communities and statutory bodies during the consultation work associated with the decommissioning and rehabilitation work described here. - Future Use In the case of Derrycashel, the bog may form part of a larger mid-Shannon wilderness project.
+These will be explored in consultation with local communities and statutory bodies during the consultation work associated with the decommissioning and rehabilitation work described here.